by Joe Tracy, editor of Theme Park Magazine

 • Because the summit was at AREA15, there was a missed opportunity to hold the Lost Spirits Distillery segment inside of Lost Spirits Distillery.
 A tour and a behind-the-scenes look at the immersive environment would have added to Bryan Davis’ presentation.

 • The summit provided excellent opportunities for people to connect with get-togethers after each day’s presentations.
-The second night was held at the themed bar The Golden Tiki, a perfect immersive environment for people to gather.
+They held the second night at the themed bar, The Golden Tiki, a perfect immersive environment for people to gather.

 • In between segments, videos were shown about immersive projects from around the world.